StarryBadger/stash/README.md

 - When a prompt takes >2 seconds to execute, the name of the first command is displayed (as we were allowed to display anything with proper assumptions and this felt the most aethetically pleasing)
 - error messages due to functions defined in C, like, perror messages are not displayed in red.
 - Assumptions have been made for path lengths to be PATH_MAX/PATH_MAX-1 as well as that only be 50 commands in one prompt, each with max 128 paramters and each parameter with max 127 characters.
+- For activities, 'T' state processes are considered are Stopped, all other processes are considered Running
+- A background process brought to foreground is rmoved from the background process list.
+No output is displayed on its termination.
+- Exited background processes are displayed between the two prompts when the ended.
+- Stopped processes, on killing the terminal are finished after catching a deadly signal HUP
+- iMan determines that the command is invalid if the man page has no instage of `NAME\n`, which is a common observation.
+- Signals are implemented for system commands, which are implemented by fork().